TimShaw1/Among-Us-AI/README.md

 - Optimizing route sometimes fails, so it walks further than normal
 - Tasks that save your progress fail if partway done
 - If a meeting is called as reactor/oxygen is happening, the AI will go there after the meeting
+- Upload Data waits longer than it should.
+(Intentional: this prevents issues when the task lags)
 - ChatGPT weirdness